jameslnewell/tradie/README.md

 - break: browserify plugin configuration has changed from `scripts.plugins` to `scripts.plugins` (a webpack plugin instance)
 - break: script bundle information is reported slightly differently (due to changes below)
 - break: script files are linted using webpack which means only files included in the bundle are linted - test files are now linted during testing
+- add: `common.js` generated with modules common to multiple bundles

 **plugin:**